atolab/zenoh-web/content/blog/2023-03-21-zenoh-vs-mqtt-kafka-dds.md

 draft: false
 ---
 ### Prologue
-This instalment we have a blog contributed by a team of researchers from the prestigious [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
+This instalment features a blog contributed by a team of researchers from the prestigious [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/).
 This team has been using Zenoh for some time in R2X and V2X R&D projects and recently did an interesting performance comparison between our blue dragon protocol, MQTT, Kafka and DDS.
 I'd like to thank the NTU team on behalf of the